grimme-lab/qc2-teaching/doc/scf.rst

 Unrestricted Hartree-Fock
 -------------------------

-Copy and modify your RHF program to create an UHF program.
-The input files will need to be modified such that they contain the number of α and the number of β electrons.
-By definition, the number of α electrons is bigger then the number of β electrons.
+Copy and modify your RHF subroutine to create an UHF program.
+The input files will need to be modified such that they contain the number of *α* and the number of *β* electrons.
+By definition, the number of *α* electrons is bigger then the number of *β* electrons.
 You can check the correctness of your results against the Li atom (Slater exponents 3.5, 2.0, 0.7 and 0.3: E = --7.419629 E\ :sub:`h`) and the H atom.